begolu2/rktik-thesis/04_discussion.md

 # Evaluation and Discussion

-Rktik is an evolution of the Souma prototype, which has evolved in some areas and taken a completely different approach in others.
+Rktik is an evolution of the Souma prototype, introducing changes in some areas and taking a completely different approach in others.
 In this section I will reflect critically on how Rktik measures up to expectations set at the onset of its implementation and underline these findings with data from quantitative usage metrics.

-I have collected usage metrics using the external services Google Analytics and Amplitude to find out how people use the site and particularly whether feature usage follows expected patterns.
-This data is supplemented by raw data posted to the live website.
-I tried to filter out my own usage of the service as much as possible.
-Interactions with other users on the site and technical issues make this difficult in some cases.

-Depending on how much time I have available to continue work on this project I want to improve areas X, Y, Z. Additionally I want to build a P2P client for Rktik which can be used to communicate using the service without placing ones information in the Rktik server infrastructure.
+## Personal Evaluation

+The goals of **completeness**, **feasibility** and **maintainability**, as defined in the [Methodology] section, have been reached by the implementation described in this document.
+Development of the neccessary features for publishing and discussing content using Personas and Movements have been built, and an appropriate environment for the operation of Rktik has been configured.
+While these initial goals are important, other aspects of Rktik have shown shortcomings in the course of development and testing.
+In this areas I have identified three aspects based on my own experiences and informal feedback received from acquaintances.

+1. Some of the concepts used in Rktik, such as the distinction between a private mindspace and a public blog or the concept of movements, are hard to understand for new users.
+This problem should be approached by building a tutorial, which explains the core mechanics and concepts in Rktik.
+It can be presented after signup and should both inform users and

+2. As described in the section [Improving Performance], the site’s speed is still too low to be satisfactory to many users.
+This can be improved by setting up periodically running background processes, which precompute database queries and store them in memcache.
+Site performance could also be improved significantly by moving Rktik to more powerful servers, which increases the costs of running the service.

+3. Rktik features interesting content that is regularly updated.
+Users who have signed up for an account but don’t visit the site regularly could benefit from this through a periodic email newsletter.
+Each edition of the newsletter could feature the most interesting content on Rktik as measured by votes receivd on thoughts.

-## Usage Metrics [1p]
+## Usage Metrics

-Usage metrics are collected using Amplitude and Google Analytics.
-Collected data includes X, Y, Z, …
+Usage metrics have been collected anonymously using the Amplitude and Google Analytics services.
+These are external services who receive usage data via short Javascript scripts embedded in every served page.
+As I consider this usage data *personal information*, I have collected it anonymously.
+This prevents me from filtering my own usage of the service from the metrics.
+While Google Analytics tracks information about page requests, Amplitude tracks specific, manually defined events that can occur after a page was fully loaded.

+Google Analytics collected data since making rktik.com accessible to the public on July 26th 2015 until today, October 2nd 2015 for a total of 68 days.
+Amplitude collected data from August 8th 2015 until today, October 2nd 2015 for a total of 55 days.
+This difference exists because I only found out about Amplitude when the measurement had already begun.

+Google Analytics and Amplitude collect extensive amounts of information.
+As a complete analysis of the data would go beyond the scope of this thesis, I have focussed on a number of key metrics.

+**Number of usage sessions**

+The number of sessions was assessed using Google Analytics.
+A session is defined as a group of interactions by a user that takes place within 30 minutes or until midnight (@Google).
+A total of 825 sessions were started, most of which took place in the first weeks of operation.
+Presumably, these are users who tried the site once but weren’t compelled to return later.

+![eval_sessions]

 Amplitude is a web service that allows tracking events and associated metadata using a Javascript library embedded in all Rktik pages.
 It is used to track user behavior, specifically how many users interact with certain features of the site.